Teamwork visibility vs. individual performance: a new way of thinking about productivity

 Reading time 🕒 6 min

 At Axify, we believe that software engineering managers should measure team performance, not individual developer productivity.
-Indeed, even the best talents need a solid team to be successful, and much of the software development work is done collaboratively by teams.
+Indeed, even the best talents need a solid team to succeed, and teams work collaboratively on much of the software development.
 But don't take our word for it!
 In this blog post, read about our research showing that we need to rethink our collective definition of productivity.

 The importance of teamwork

-Work is distributed among team members who have complementary skills and expertise in an organization.
+An organization distributes work among team members with complementary skills and expertise.
 As a result, talents join forces to accomplish what one person cannot do alone: deliver better quality work faster.

 Working as a team also helps to take risks that pay off.
 When we work alone, we tend to be reluctant to take risks.
 What if our idea doesn't work?
 But when we work in a team, we can count on the support of the whole group if it fails.
 This psychological safety usually allows teams to take risks that create what we might call "Ah, ha!" moments.